GideonBrasil/github-avatar-downloader/README.md

 `node download_avatars.js jquery jquery`

-It should work with any public repo
+It should work with any public repo and download avatars